Create Halo Ticket

 | Status | The ticket status.
 If not provided, uses the default status for the ticket type. |

-| Priority | The ticket priority level. |
+| Priority | The ticket priority level (1-4).
+See the Priority, Impact, and Urgency section below. |

-| Category | The ticket category for classification and reporting. |
+| Category | The primary ticket category (level 1) for classification and reporting. |

 | SLA | The Service Level Agreement to apply to this ticket. |